Numerical coupling of aerosol emissions, dry removal, and turbulent mixing in the E3SM Atmosphere Model version 1

 \section{Derivation of the leading-order error terms in a three-process ODE}

-This section details the derivation of the leading-order local truncation error terms caused by the original splitting and revised splitting methods to solving solving the three-process problem defined in \eref{eq:three-process-ODE}.
-As it will be useful herein, start by using \eref{eq:integral_Taylor_expansion} to show that
+This section details the derivation of the leading-order local truncation error terms caused by the original splitting and revised splitting methods to solving the three-process problem defined in Eq.~\ref{eq:three-process-ODE}.
+As it will be useful herein, start by using Eq.~\ref{eq:integral_Taylor_expansion} to show that

 and